klizhentas/notes/culture.md

 The third argument is that company culture can be used as a safe guard - to signal that company is a safe work environment for people of all groups and minorities.

-This argument resonates with me, mostly because in current by-defaut-hostile tech environment any company has to declare conformance to basic common principles to signal that its a safe and reasonable place to work, however I would not state that this requires some special company culture, and simple basic society norms still apply.
+This argument resonates with me, mostly because in current by-defaut-hostile tech environment any company has to declare conformance to basic common principles to signal that its a safe and reasonable place to work, however I would not state that this requires some special company culture, and simple basic society norms will work great.

 ## Dangers of implementing company culture